How to create an accessible PDF.

 Don’t use chunks of italicised or capitalised text, and don’t underline text unless it’s a link.

-Use foreground/background colours for text that have a good contrast ratio.
+Use foreground and background colours for text that have a good contrast ratio.
 4.5:1 ratio recommended by the Web Content Accessibility Guidelines 2.0 is a good minimum.

 Don’t use colour or shape as the only way to identify something in your document.
 Use text labels or descriptions instead.